The Five Pillars of Great Credit

 All credit scoring models take into consideration the following five categories: payment history, amount currently owed to creditors, length of personal credit history, amount of new credit recently acquired, and types of credit currently in use.

 Each category says something distinctive about you and your risk as a potential borrower.
-In order to maximize your credit history and reduce your risk in the eyes of lenders, you should consider how your actions in each category impact your overall creditworthiness and act accordingly.
+In order to maximize your credit history and reduce your risk in the eyes of lenders, you should strive for the following:

 The most important category is also the simplest to master.
 A positive payment history includes no missed payments.
 Borrowers who do not fulfill their obligations are considered riskier than those who do.
 The circumstances behind a missed payment, unfortunately, do not matter.
 Make consistent, on-time (and in-full) payments and you will be on your way to an exemplary credit history.